ai-collection/ai-collection/README.md

 ### Zarla Logo Maker
 <img align="left" width="240" src="https://aicollection.s3.amazonaws.com/screenshots/screenshot-zarla-logo-maker.webp" alt="Zarla Logo Maker">

-#### Create a free professional logo - in seconds! - for any business or brand with Zarla's simple, intuitive logo maker.
+#### Create a free professional logo - in seconds! - for any business or brand with Zarla''s simple, intuitive logo maker.
 [Visit](https://www.thataicollection.com/redirect/zarla-logo-maker?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

 Zarla was created to make professional-quality logos available to everyone.
 Just enter your business name and industry and our logo maker will generate unlimited logo designs for you to choose from.
-You can edit every aspect of your logo from font, color, icon, and placement, and then download for free when you're finished!
+You can edit every aspect of your logo from font, color, icon, and placement, and then download for free when you''re finished!

 [More Information and Pricing](https://www.thataicollection.com/en/application/zarla-logo-maker?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)